XRPLF/xrpl-dev-portal/content/tutorial-reliable-transaction-submission.md

 ### Submission

-[Persist](https://en.wikipedia.org/wiki/Persistence_%28computer_science%29) details of the transaction prior to submission, in case of power failure or network failure before submission completes.
+[Persist](https://en.wikipedia.org/wiki/Persistence_%28computer_science%29) details of the transaction before submission, in case of power failure or network failure before submission completes.
 On restart, the persisted values make it possible to verify the status of the transaction.

 The submission process: